-Transport for NSW successfully rollded out Opal ticketing in NSW however the removal of the MST Pensioner Excursion Ticket (PET) and other paper vouchers presented a number of issues for Customers as they could no longer bulk-purchase cards or vouchers for travel.
-Consequently these Customers were required to purchase either Single Trip Tickets (STTs) or Opal Cards for their clients, and this has resulted in a number of issues including:
+Transport for NSW successfully rolled out Opal ticketing in NSW however the removal of the MST Pensioner Excursion Ticket (PET) and other paper vouchers presented a number of issues for Customers as they could no longer bulk-purchase cards or vouchers for travel.
+Consequently, these customers were required to purchase either Single Trip Tickets (STTs) or Opal Cards for their clients, and this has resulted in a number of issues including:

 - An unexpected increase in travel costs

 - Increased wait times at Top-Up Ticket Machines when school/tour groups need to travel

 - Increased operational costs associated with production costs for Adult and Child/Youth Opal Cards being used for a single trip i.e. travel from one location to another location on the Opal network

 - Problems for schools that are unable to use purchase cards or a corporate credit card

 Though the BuyAbility scheme The Flagstaff Group were the chosen vendor to store and distribute the card stock and Internetrix the chosen technology provider for the online ordering service.

 The system had to have the ability to obtain multiple cards easily for approved customer groups.
 The solution needed to manage the approval process and solve pricing issues.
 The cards need to have preloaded values that are paid for via credit cards online with unique IDs to handle faults and refunds.